css-materials/course-site/content/homework/reproducible-research/index.md

 # Overview

-**Due by 11:59 pm on Friday, December 1st.**
+**Due Sunday, July 14th (11:59 PM).**

-The goal of this final assignment is to practice and further consolidate what we have been learning in this course, by applying these skills and tools to a social science research context.
+The goal of this final assignment is to practice and further consolidate the skills and tools learned throughout this course by applying them to a social science research context.

 # Accessing and cloning the `hw07` repository

-* Go [at this link](https://classroom.github.com/a/00oq06oE) to accept and create your private `hw07` repository on GitHub.
-Once you do so, your repository will be built in a few seconds.
+* Go [at this link](ADD LINK) to accept the invitation and create your private `hw07` repository on GitHub.
+Once you do so, your repo will be built in a few seconds.
 It follows the naming convention `hw07-<USERNAME>`
-* Once your repository has been created, click on the link you see, which will take you to your repository.
+* Once your repository has been created, click on the provided link to access it.
-* Finally, clone the repository to your Workbench (or your computer if you have installed R there) following the process below.
+* Finally, follow the [same steps you completed for `hw01`](/homework/edit-readme/) to clone the repository to your R Workbench.

-Notice that the repo you clone for this assignment is almost empty: **you will have to add your data and code** to the repo (and push them to your Github repo).
+Notice that, unlike previous assignments, the repo you clone for this assignment is almost empty: **you will have to add your scraped data and code** to the Git repo, and push them to your Github online repo.

-After you have accessed the `hw07` repository (see above), follow the [same steps you completed for `hw01`](/homework/edit-readme/) to clone the repository.
+# General workflow

+See Homework 1

+FROM HERE ONWARDS REVIEW

 # Assignment description